powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 Optional property that defines whether the CGMES importer should use previous values to fill in missing SSH attributes during an update.
 When EQ and one or more SSH files are imported separately, and this property is set to `true`, the importer will use values from previously imported SSH files to complete missing attributes in the SSH file currently being imported.
 If set to `false`, missing SSH attributes will be filled using default values.
 This property does not apply to SV data.
-SV data is handled as a complete dataset, with no support for incremental updates of the SV file.
+SV data is handled as a complete dataset, with no support for partial updates of the SV file.
 `false` by default.

 **iidm.import.cgmes.remove-properties-and-aliases-after-import**